espeed/bulbs/docs/quickstart/rexster.rst

 Rexster
 -------

-Bulbs' Rexster Resource is a Python interface to the `Rexster API <https://github.com/tinkerpop/rexster/wiki/Basic-REST-API>`_.
+Bulbs' Rexster client is a Python interface to the `Rexster REST API <https://github.com/tinkerpop/rexster/wiki/Basic-REST-API>`_.

 Rexster is a REST server for graph databases with direct support for searching, ranking, scoring, and more specifically, recommendation.
 See the `Rexster documenation <https://github.com/tinkerpop/rexster/wiki/>`_ for details.